Genomon-Project/paplot-doc/quick_start.rst

   paplot --version

-| If the following messages are displayed, then the installation is succesful.
+| If the following messages appears, the installation is successful.

 .. code-block:: bash